Welcome to LlamaWeb!

 I am Dale Graham.
 My husband and I bought our first llama, an 18-month-old male llama, Pumpernickel, in 1984.
 Since then we have expanded to a moderate size – we currently have 32 llamas (with a new one expected shortly!).
 Tom started up a llama trekking service, LlamaTreks Unlimited, which operated for 4 years in the George Washington National Forest.
 My interests were more on the research side, as my training was in genetics.
 I have authored a number of articles on llama coat colors and coat color inheritance.

 In terms of non-llama experience, I am a molecular biologist who recently shifted to computational molecular biology.
-I now do a lot of work in order to assist researchers in understanding how to use computers for increasingly sophisticated analyses of their data.
-Tom prefers to avoid the computer side of the business as much as possible, although he has had to pick up some knowledge, willy-nilly.
+I now do a lot of work to assist researchers in understanding how to use computers for increasingly sophisticated analyses of their data.
+Tom prefers to avoid the computer side of the business as much as possible, although he has had to pick up some knowledge willy-nilly.

-I started LlamaWeb because I wanted to put up information about llamas and our farm on the Web.
-Then I realized that it would be a good idea to encourage other farms and other information and opinions besides my own.
+I started LlamaWeb because I wanted to post information about llamas and our farm on the Web.
+Then I realized it would be a good idea to encourage other farms and other information and opinions besides my own.

 We are Featured in Many Publications and Media.

 - Govt of Canada

 - Google Answers

 - WhatUseek Breeders Directory

 You can Contact us via email, form, or follow us on social media.